Gangezilla/readings/languages/writing-an-interpreter-in-go/2-parsing.md

 A guy called Vaughan Pratt wrote a paper in 1973 that describes Top Down Operator Precedence Parsing, or Pratt parsing.
 TLDR: it describes parsing functions with single token types, and these token types can have two parsing functions which allows us to handle infix AND prefix token positions.

-- Prefix operators go before `--5` an operand.
+- **Prefix operators** go before `--5` an operand.
 The operator is `--` and the operand is the integer literal `5`.
-- Postfix operators look like this `5++` where the operator is `++` and the operand is `5`.
+- **Postfix operators** look like this `5++` where the operator is `++` and the operand is `5`.
 We won't have postfix operators in Monkey.
-- Infix operators are
+- **Infix operators** sit in between operands, like this `5 * 8`.
+These appare in binary expressions, which have two operands.
+This touches on something called operator precedence, or order of operations.

+We need to add a new type of statement to the AST, an expression statement that looks like `x + 10;`.

+### Implementing the Pratt Parser

+A Pratt parser's main idea is the association of parsing cuntion with token types.
+Whenever this token type is encountered, the parsing functions are called to parse the appropriate expression and return an AST node that represents it.

+`prefixParseFn` and `infixParseFn`. `prefix...` gets called when we encounter the associated token type in prefix position and `infix...` gets called when we encounter the token type in infix position.

+We'll start with identifiers, which are simple and can look like `x;`, but also exist as arguments in function calls, operands in infix expressions and stand alone as part of conditionals.

+Our `parse...Statements` follow the pattern of building the AST node and then trying to fill its fields by calling other parsing functions.

+We can use the `iota` keyword to give the following constants incrementing numbers as values, starting at 0.
+The `_` blank identifier takes the zero value and the following constants get assigned values 1 to 7.
+The numbers don't matter, but the order and relation to the others do.

+We've modified the `New` function to initalise the `prefixParseFns` map on Parser and register a parsing function so that if we encounter a token of type `token.IDENT` we call `parseIdentifier`.

+### Integer Literals

+Integer literals look like `5;` but are in a number of places, `let x = 5;` `add(5, 10)`